Above: On completion of its original overhaul in September 2002.

 Some of the wagons were intended, also, for use in rapidly conveying replacement parts for damaged point-work from the Southern's engineering workshops to the site of any minor mishap (such as the running through of points, resulting in maybe a broken switch blade).
 The possibility of attaching these vacuum braked wagons to the back of a passenger train heading in the right direction would thus save a special train movement.

-As seen in the photo at the top of the page, the wagon was thoroughly overhauled by Alan Blackburn and Gerry Bixley, with considerable care and research undertaken to ensure the shade of "SR Orange Oxide" was as close as possible to paint samples obtained by Alan many years ago.
+As seen in the photo at the top of the page, the wagon was thoroughly overhauled by Alan Blackburn and Gerry Bixley, and outshopped in mid 2002.
+Considerable care and research was undertaken to ensure the shade of "SR Orange Oxide" was as close as possible to paint samples obtained by Alan many years ago.
 The modern NCS colour reference is: 2080-Y70R.
 The same paint code was used for both overhauls, so differences between the two photos above are presumably due to different cameras and different lighting conditions!